yunartoalbert/story/README.md

 Please proceed with the following step for the App test:

+1. Pls unzip the **story.zip**
-1. Go to the following github page in your xcode simulator https://github.com/yunartoalbert/story/blob/master/README.md
+2. Go to the following github page in your xcode simulator https://github.com/yunartoalbert/story/blob/master/README.md
-2. Proceed by clicking the following link: https://e23qt.app.link/YmW2zI1q5Y without the project running.
+3. Proceed by clicking the following link: https://e23qt.app.link/YmW2zI1q5Y without the project running.
 You should be redirected to this page.
 This shows the fallback to the webpage through Branch
-3. Now run the attached story file (pls open **xcworkspace**).
+4. Now run the attached story file (pls open **xcworkspace**).
 Run the product to view the single view app.
-4. Open back this page (https://github.com/yunartoalbert/story/blob/master/README.md) and click on the link on **step 2**
+5. Open back this page (https://github.com/yunartoalbert/story/blob/master/README.md) and click on the link on **step 2**
-5. You will open the app directly, since Universal Link is not setup you will see the notification before redirected to the app.
+6. You will open the app directly, since Universal Link is not setup you will see the notification before redirected to the app.

 For the website test: